darkpgmr/DarkLabel/README.md

 ### Video/Image Labeling and Annotation Tool
 This is a utility program that can label object bounding boxes with ID and name in videos and images.
 It also can be used to crop videos, sample traninig images in a video, and mosaic image region.
 Anyone can use it for non-commercial purposes.

 ※ Since this program is not code-signed, download and execution may be blocked by Windows and web browsers.
-This is a personally created program and also a 100% safe program, but only for those who need it.
+This is a personally created program and a 100% safe program, but only for those who need it.

 ### Download Executable
 * [DarkLabel2.3.zip](https://github.com/darkpgmr/DarkLabel/releases/download/darklabel2.3-release/DarkLabel2.3.zip)